Send this page to:

 The picture that emerges from her carefully reconstructed portrait in Les derniers jours de Muhammad, published last March in Paris, is of a challenged tribal chief, deeply enmeshed in the clannish ways of his tribe Quraysh, surrounded by intrigues and plots, heartbroken by the death of his last son Ibrahim, debilitated by migraines and high fevers, and mysteriously abandoned by family and close friends at his hour of death.
 He survived two assassination attempts by his closest Companions (who are revered in the Muslim world as exemplary in their devotion), but after his death, his corpse was abandoned for more than two days, left to rot in the hot weather of June, and was only buried in the middle of the night under the bed of Aisha.
 His trusted Companions Abu Bakr and Umar, as well as his beloved young wife Aisha, were nowhere to be found during this entire ordeal.

 Succession and family relations were at the heart of his unfolding tragedy as his health deteriorated.
-His household—blood relatives, trusted Companions, and in-laws—was a microcosm of the power struggles and destructive politics that would tear the Islamic apart in the following centuries.
+His household—blood relatives, trusted Companions, and in-laws—was a microcosm of the power struggles and destructive politics that would tear the Islamic world apart in the following centuries.
 Aisha was the daughter of his best friend and Companion, Abu Bakr.
 His wife Hafsa was the daughter of his other friend Umar ibn al Khattab, a man who instilled fear in everyone, including the Prophet himself, according to Aisha.
 The two most powerful men in early Islam, after Mohammed, were thus Mohammed’s fathers-in-law.
 Umar would later marry Mohammed's granddaughter, Umm Kalthum, the daughter of his cousin Ali and daughter Fatima, after offering 40,000 dirhams for a dowry (mahr).
 His wife Maymuna was the sister of his uncle Abbas’ wife.
 His wife Umm Salama was also his cousin (daughter of his paternal aunt Barra), and his wife Zaynab bint Jahsh was his cousin (daughter of his paternal aunt Umayma) and previously wife of his adopted son Zayd ibn al-Haritha.

 Just as Mohammed married his Companions and cousins, he gave his own daughters to friends and cousins.
 He forced his plain-looking cousin Ali to marry his daughter Fatima who was, in his view, not as good looking as her sisters Zaynab, Roqayya and Umm Kalthum.
 The latter two at first married their cousins, sons of Abu Lahab, Mohammed’s own uncle and implacable enemy; but Abu Lahab’s sons eventually divorced them and both ended up marrying, in quick succession, the same rich man: Uthman ibn Affan, the third caliph who, as a result of these two marriages, earned the sobriquet of “Man of two lights” (dhu-l-nurayn).